Welcome to our guide on carp rigs for beginners!

 Available for about the same price as fluoro, braid shines through when it comes to distance casting and strike detection especially with a high strength braided line.

-Braid options include colour, stiffness, suppleness and strength.
+When choosing a Braid, there are various options including colour, stiffness, suppleness and strength.

 Coated braid allows you ‘peel’ back the outer nylon to reveal a supple material that is most often used to allow the hook to turn freely and be used in a pop-up rig.

-Carp hooks have really improved over the years, today, the quality, sharpness and strength are much improved.
+Carp hooks have really improved over the years!

 Hook patterns have also really evolved.

-This is because some rigs require a wider ‘gape’ or a longer shank to work properly.
+This is because some rigs require a wider ‘gape’ or a longer shank to work properly – and hook manufactuer’s have adapted to this.

 |Inward Facing Eye||Very common due to ease of its turn when a carp is hooked.
 We recommend rig that uses a knotless knot and braid for this hook.|